 Shakespeare Incorporated was also been selected as one of the winners of the Paragon Theater’s Trench New Play Development Competition, and will have a public reading at the Crossroads Theater in Denver in November, 2009.

 Senior Moments premiered January 8th, 2010 at the Theater Company of Lafayette, and has since been produced more than 30 times in the U.S. and Canada.
-It was being published in early 2011 by ArtAge Publications, and has been their best seller for the past 2 years.
+It was being published in 2011 by ArtAge Publications, and has been their best seller for the past 2 years.

 “The Code,” the first play in the series, won first prize in the 2009 Front Range Playwrights’ Showcase at Coal Creek Community Theater in Louisville, CO.
 Altogether, Senior Moments has won 5 playwriting and Best Actor prizes.